HomeSailing FunFAQGet StartedFrequenciesMapContactsLinks Schedule

 Nautical Terms

 Recommend that you learn some new terms for parts of a sailboat and even for left, right, front, and back.
 Study the illustration below and the Definitions page at AMYA.
-Go to Seadercraft Sailing Glossary to get completely swamped or use those words to stump your sailing buddies.
+Go to the School of Sailing Glossary to see every sailing term there is--maybe use those words to stump your sailing buddies.

 Membership in the American Model Yachting Association (AMYA)

 The AMYA is the national governing body for model yachting.
 The Kettering Model Sailing Club is AMYA registered club #237.
-Our charter requires all club members to be AMYA Members and have their boat registered with the V-32 Class Secretary.
+Our charter requires all club members to be AMYA Members and have their boat registered with the Class Secretary.
+V-32s come with a hull number, but Dragon Force boats are assigned by the RG-65 Class Secretary.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~